By 2022 - Over half of all workers in India will require reskilling to meet the talent demands of the future

 The Closing the Skills Gap Task Force in India aims to convene the top 50 to 100 companies and civil society representatives in the country to develop an action plan and priorities to address current and emerging skills gaps.
 The two primary mandates of the Task Force are to increase employability among the current workforce through reskilling and upskilling and enhance the work-readiness and critical skills among the future workforce.

 The India Task Force is one of a growing global network of country-led public-private partnerships in the World Economic Forum’s Closing the Skills Gap Platform, which currently includes Task Forces in South Africa, Argentina, and Oman.

 Complementary efforts are being driven by the Forum’s Closing the Skills Gap 2020 initiative, which seeks to gather commitments from global businesses to reskill and upskill eight million people by 2020.
 So far, companies in India have committed to reach more than one million workers.

 We are inviting business, government, academic training institutions and civil society representatives to be part of our national Task Force in India, helping close the skills gap, ensuring education and training systems keep pace with the new demands of labour markets.

 Businesses ready to commit to train, reskill and upskill their workforces are asked to share their commitments via the World Economic Forum Closing the Skills Gap 2020 platform.

-This initiative forms part of the World Economic Forum’s Centre for the New Economy and Society.
-It integrates the System Initiative on Shaping the Future of Economic Progress and the System Initiative on Shaping the Future of Education, Gender and Work.
+This initiative forms part of the World Economic Forum’s Platform for the New Economy and Society.
+It integrates the initiatives on the Future of Economic Progress and the Future of Education, Gender and Work.

-The System Initiative on Shaping the Future of Education, Gender and Work ensures talent is developed and deployed for maximum benefit to economies and societies.
+The Platform for Shaping the Future of the New Economy and Society focuses on the Future of Education, Gender and Work, ensuring talent is developed and deployed for maximum benefit to economies and societies.